30x30 Direct Watercolour Challenge 2023 - 2025

 6 – Oslo tiger statue – a very different painting, much bolder.
 I think the modelling of the statue itself is really good.
 Although when I was in Oslo in January it was so dull and gloomy it was hard to believe that the place ever looked like this

-7 – mid century grocer.
+7 – Mid century grocer.
 It was time I made at least 1 picture where the focus is on a human figure.
 I have overworked the face, sadly.
 At least it’s not a complete wash out – I like the work on the shirt, for example.

 8 – 30s/40’s Americana.
 While I was looking for reference photos for my grocer I came upon a photo showing this.
 I knew it would work as a subject if I could do my best to do it justice.
-Overall it took hours butt I’m stupidly pleased with the result
+Overall it took hours but I’m stupidly pleased with the result

 9 I find Americana a very fruitful source of inspiration, and likewise, I do enjoy portraying vehicles.